My adventures were mostly centered around middle Tennessee because of my home in

 A little about me

-One of my favorite sayings about the outdoors:
+One of our favorite sayings about the outdoors:

 Take nothing but pictures